-LOCATE CAMLST list-addrx NAME ,dsname-relexp ,[cvol-relexp] ,area-relexp -- ------------------ -- points to the parameter list (labeled listname) CAMLST macro instruction.
+[symbol] LOCATE list-addrx [list-name] CAMLST NAME,dsname-relexp,[cvol-relexp],area-relexp points to the parameter list (labeled list-name) set up by the CAMLST macro instruction.

 NAME

 this operand must be coded as shown in order to read a block from the catalog by name.